 Once you’ve hit the coding phase of the software development life cycle, it’s time to keep on top of bugs.
 There is much debate on the cost of fixing bugs early in the software development life cycle versus later, after implementation and deployment.
 Software developers can make an argument that fixing bugs early is the best strategy.

-Fixing bug is time-consuming no matter the stage of development, but bugs that hang around have a definite cost.
+Fixing bugs is time-consuming no matter the stage of development, but bugs that hang around have a definite cost.
 Late bug fixing can cause big problems down the road.
 Here’s why.

 1. Saving Time